webkumo/salary-balancer/README.md

 * Error code 4 if found more than one CEO
 * Error code 5 if there is no CEO found in file
 * Error code 6 if different errors about format
+* Error code 7 if file is too long
+(default - 1000 employees)